Integrating Keycloak with ICE ClusterWare#

 Note

-When creating a new realm, the name that is given will be used as the unique identifier for the realm, and will show up in the URL.
+When creating a new realm, the name that is given is used as the unique identifier for the realm and shows up in the URL.

 More information can be found in Keycloak’s Server Administration documentation: